Explore Manitoba’s Winter Trails

 Dressing for the weather ensures you’ll stay warm and comfortable on the trails.
 Make sure to bring extra layers in case you need to adjust for changing weather conditions.

-Base Layer: Choose fabrics like merino wool or synthetics to wick moisture from your skin.
+Base Layer: Choose fabrics like merino wool to wick moisture from your skin.

 Middle Layer: